kylecorry31/Subnautica-Theme/README.md

 - Depending on your notification settings, opening your desktop while the theme is running will enable Do Not Disturb mode (because it's fullscreen)

 ![Desktop](desktop.jpg)

+## Development Note
+If this does not work for your computer, there's not much I can do - this project is really intended for me, but I made it available to share in case others wanted to try it out.